benjamincmorris/personal-site/content/project/disfluencies/index.md

 ---
-title: Disfluencies
+title: Speech Disfluencies
-summary: Speech Disfluencies and Knowledge Inferences.
+summary: In this project I am exploring when children do and do not use speech disfluencies (e.g., ‘umm’) to infer a speaker’s knowledge.
 tags:
 - Disfluencies
 date: "2016-04-27T00:00:00Z"